noahhkim/Noahkim_androidchallenge/README.md

 ### Retrofit

-Made it easy for me to asynchronously retrieve and upload JSON data from the endpoint.
-I didn't have to write boilerplate code for making http requests or manually parse JSON data
+For retrieving and uploading data on a background thread.
+I didn't have to write http requests or manually parse JSON

 ### Glide

-For loading images, this is usually my go-to library.
-With just a few lines of code I was able to download the gravatars, cache them and display a loading progress bar while the images were being loaded.
+For gravatars.
+This is my go-to library; with just a few lines, I'm able to download the images, cache them and display a loading progress bar while the images were being loaded.

 ### CircleImageView